rejaraujo/CoinsDashboard/README.md

-# FrontEnd React Crypto App

-Welcome to the React Crypto App!
+# Coins Dashboard

+Feel free to use this app to keep track of the crypto coins.

 This project was created using `Create React App`, incorporating the power of `Redux` and the convenience of `Redux Toolkit`.
 The user interface is enhanced with the `Material UI library`.

 ## GitHub Actions Status